MartijnHoekstra2/Docs/Adoption/Standard Operating Procedures.md

-# Introduction
+# Policy writing guidance
+Follow the recommended writing guidance below when drafting a new or revising an existing policy.

+## Tips
+* Keep it simple.
+Policies should be written in plain language – not legalese.
+* Keep it general.
+Policies cannot contemplate all possible situations.
+Policies should be written broadly but with enough clarity to apply to varying circumstances.
+* Make it relevant.
+The policy should clearly tell the audience why it exists, who it affects, major conditions and restrictions, when and under what circumstances it applies, and how it should be executed.
+* Check for accuracy and compliance.
+* Ensure the policy can be enforced.
+A policy written without intention to enforce it, or written committing to obligations without ensuring proper resources, should not be written.
+* Clearly state who does what.
+Clearly articulate the roles and responsibilities of departments and individuals.
+Ensure the policy states who is authorized to make certain decisions and who is responsible for carrying out certain duties.
+* Less is more.
+A policy need not be lengthy.
+In many instances, shorter is better.
+The goal of the policy is to clearly convey important information concisely and in a clear manner.
+Longer policies can be difficult to understand, interpret, and apply

+## Guidelines
-When writing a policy you should use the following format:
+When writing a policy use the following format:

- * Policy - What, Must, and Why language.
+* __Policy__ - What, Must, and Why language.
 Typically you should define common terms and roles that are referenced in the Plan.
 Think high level, something you are comfortable showing to a stakeholder (executive).
- * Plan - Who, How and When language.
+* __Plan__ - Who, How and When language.
 Typically you should include contact information, process workflows, etc. Be specific enough that everyone from the team can handle a request if a procedure doesn't exist for it.
- * Procedure - Specific technical workflow, step-by-step how to complete certain work using your exact toolset.
+* __Procedure__ - Specific technical workflow, step-by-step how to complete certain work using your exact toolset.
 Could contain Screenshots, checklists, hyperlinks, etc..

 In addition to this you need to ensure you maintain a similar structure that usually includes:
 1. Policy Name - Naming the policy and starting numbering